top of page

 4 days ago2 min read

-FRIDAY OF THE THIRTY-FOURTH OR LAST WEEK IN ORDINARY TIME, NOVEMBER 28, 2025
+WEDNESDAY OF THE FIRST WEEK IN ORDINARY TIME, JANUARY 14, 2026

 Olivia M. Bannan